apache/incubator-streampark-website/blog/3-streampark-usercase-bondex-paimon.md

 set 'table.exec.sink.upsert-materialize' = 'none'
 ```

-**2. The same 'sequence.field' causes the dwd detailed wide table to not receive data updates**
+**2. The same sequence.field causes the dwd detailed wide table to not receive data updates**

 **mysql cdc collects data into the paimon table**